-5 Common Mistakes to Avoid When Stripping a Commercial Floor [VIDEO]
+5 Common Mistakes to Avoid When Stripping and Waxing Your Hard Floors [VIDEO]

 The top of your floor is covered with a finish to protect against wear and damage but over time will begin to accumulate dirt, scratches, and the other effects of foot traffic.